harrycresswell/harry/content/drafts/26-03-12-designing-the-morpho-album-artwork/index.md

 ## Research

-Once we have some rough ideas, it’s time to explore them further to see if we can turn any into a solid concept.
+Once we have some rough ideas in mind, it’s time to explore them further to see if we can turn any into a solid concept.
 A large part of that involves going down the rabbit hole, usually online, to research subjects as much as we can.

 Early in the process we’ll set up a [mood board](https://uk.pinterest.com/mattdark/morpho-inspo/?invite_code=4debc03883d34619ace5fa4e41fd80a9&sender=5207493227581660) to collect visual references.
 These might directly relate to a concept, or simply reference a design style or technique that we think could work well and want to try out.
 Much like the creative brief, we’ll refine the mood board as we start to make sense of our ideas and land on particular concept or direction to explore further.
 The goal is to get some inspiration for how a concept might translate into something visual.

 ![](https://res.cloudinary.com/harrycresswell/image/upload/v1773319625/hc/harry-cresswell-designing-morpho-02.png)

 Our wild ideas are usually tamed by what the label is prepared to pay for.
 No surprises there.
-So, another important part of our research is to identify any creative constraints that might cause issues further down the line.
-We’ll consider print and vinyl pressing techniques that might be possible within the budget, what materials could we use, and so on.
+So, another important part of our research is to consider what’s possible within the budget, as well as to identify any creative constraints that may cause issues further down the line.
+We’ll consider print and vinyl pressing techniques, materials we could use, and so on.

 At this point, we’ll reach out to potential printing partners to discuss our ideas and figure out what’s possible.
 We’ll also request card stock samples to help us decide on packaging weight and finish.
 It’s important to get an idea of these things early on.
 That way we hopefully wont end up designing something that isn’t feasible to create in physical form.